mimblewimble/grin-rfcs/text/0000-manual-confirmation.md

 ### `receive_tx`

-The `receive_tx` endpoint will check the value of `manual_confirmation`, If `manual_confirmation` is `true` the receipient's signature data will no be added to the slate, neither the receipient payment proof.
-The status in this case will be `Receiving (Unsigned)` for the receiver point of view.
+The `receive_tx` endpoint will check the value of `manual_confirmation`, If `manual_confirmation` is `true` the receipient's wallet will:

-### Owner RPC API

-### `init_send_tx`

-Currently, if the recipient's address is provided, this endpoint tries to share the transaction offer with the recepient via Tor.
-Now, it will validate whether the recipient's signature data is present in the response received from the recipient's wallet.
-If the recepient's signature data is not found, it will return a message notifying that the recepient did not sign the transaction.
-Otherwise, the endpoint's behavior remains as it was before this RFC.
+- Avoid adding the participant data (`excess`, `signature` and `nonce` ).
+- Avoid adjusting the transaction offset.
+- Avoid adding the output(s) to the transaction.

+By doing the above it won't be possible to add the receipient payment proof.
+The endpoint will then return the same received slatepack.

+The status of the transaction in this case will be set as `Receiving (Unsigned)` in the receiver's wallet database.

 ### API additions